tezrosolutions/sentiment-ai-chat/README.md

 The chat will be available at http://localhost:3000

-Make sure to create a .env file with following configuration
+Signup on Pusher.com and make sure to create a .env file with following configuration

 ```
 PUSHER_APP_ID=YOUR_APP_ID